 It is a purely virtual line of currency that runs on the system of cryptography.
-It functions as a decentralized medium of exchange where cryptography is used to verify and facilitate each transaction.
+It functions as a decentralised medium of exchange where cryptography is used to verify and facilitate each transaction.
 Cryptography also underlines the creation of units of different cryptocurrencies.

-This mode of exchange primarily runs on the blockchain technology – that which lends cryptocurrencies the decentralized status.
+This mode of exchange primarily runs on the blockchain technology – that which lends cryptocurrencies the decentralised status.
 It is a shared public ledger that contains all the transactions that have ever taken place within a network.
 Therefore, everyone on the network can see each transaction that takes place and also view others balances.